kusuwada/twitter-to-hatena/README.md

-# twitter-mail-poster
+# twitter-to-hatena
-Post tweets to mail (blog) daily.
+Post tweets to hatena blog with photos, tags.